-Dietary Fibrs – Classification and functions
+Dietary Fibers – Classification and functions

 Dietary fibres - spoon full of chia seeds - Picture by ValeriaLu from Pixabay

-Fibres – Classification
+Fibers – Classification

 Tab.
 1: The table shows some members of soluble and insoluble fibers.